Water Drop – milk carton wall display

-The Milk Carton Wall was made in response to the SE 2007 exhibition – to design a furniture piece for when I myself am old.
-I focused on the idea of being active and creating something that would be available for all, irrespective of income.
-Something that I could make myself at home, probably without any money to spend on materials.
+The Milk Carton Wall was made in response to the SE 2007 exhibition with the theme to design a furniture piece for when I myself am old.
+I focused on the idea of being active and wishing to still be making things in an accessible and affordable manner, which lead to sourcing locally available materials and developing available design for all, irrespective of income.